micromata/awesome-javascript-learning/.github/contributing.md

 - Make sure your text editor is set to remove trailing whitespace.
 - Link additions should be added to the bottom of the relevant section.
 - New categories or improvements to the existing categorization are welcome.
-- Pull requests should have a useful title and include a link to the package and why it should be included.
+- Pull requests should have a useful title and include a link to the resource and why it should be included.

 Thank you for your suggestion!